teerasej/nextflow-from-genai-to-agent-dev/day-2/Instructions/Labs/03-create-plugins.md

     ```

-2. In the cloud shell command line pane, enter the following command to install the libraries you'll use:
+2. In the terminal, enter the following command to install the libraries you'll use:

       **C#**